HL7NZ/nhi/input/pagecontent/ComplianceTestingImportantInformation.md

 ### Compliance tests

-Not all tests below will be appropriate for every application.
-If there are tests below that do not apply please discuss this with the integration team and where appropriate write a description in the compliance tests why the test does not apply.
+Not all compliance tests in this implementation guide will be appropriate for every application.
+If there are tests that do not apply please discuss this with the integration team and where appropriate write a description in the compliance test submission why the particular test does not apply.

 To request a template for the compliance tests either add a comment to your onboarding request form or reach out using the [Enquiry form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36).